voormedia/rails-erd/README.md

 The second goal of Rails ERD is to provide you with a tool to inspect your application's domain model.
 If you don't like the default output, it is very easy to use the API to build your own diagrams.

-Rails ERD was created specifically for Rails 3.
+Rails ERD was created specifically for Rails and works on versions 3.0-4.2.
 It uses Active Record's built-in reflection capabilities to figure out how your models are associated.

 Preview